 The Washington County Board of Commissioners welcomes public participation at its regular business meetings.

 During the COVID-19 pandemic, the Board remains committed to broad community engagement and transparency of government and will host virtual business meetings on Zoom.

-To provide public testimony for a meeting via Zoom by phone or online,you must register using the form link here.
+To provide public testimony for a meeting via Zoom by phone or online, you must register using the form link here.
 Be sure that your Zoom name matches your registration so the Board Clerk knows who to add.
 To register by phone call 503 846-8685.

-Submissions must be received 2 hours prior to the meeting time.
+- Submissions should be received at least 2 hours prior to the meeting time

 - Following registration, you will receive an email with further instructions

 If you would like your written testimony considered by the Board prior to a specific Board meeting, please submit your testimony to Washcoclerk@co.washington.or.us no later than 2pm on the Monday before the Board Meeting.